strackovski/simplex/readme.md

 ####Users and security

    * Multiuser support with very basic content change-tracking
-   * Two user groups for editors and administrators with differentiating levels of access
+   * Two user groups for editors and administrators with different levels of access
    * Full user profile for each user
    * Support for public user registration
    * Secure password and credentials storage
    * Account activation and reactivation via email
-   * Password reset support via email

 ####Technical